 I reply again: The word of God tells us the contrary.
-The apostle says (@Romans 11: 22), &#8220;Behold therefore the goodness and severity of God: on them which fell severity; but toward thee, goodness, if thou continue in his goodness: otherwise thou also shalt be cut off.&#8221; That is, the apostle applies to us what has been fulfilled with regard to the Jews.
+The apostle says (@Romans 11: 22), "Behold therefore the goodness and severity of God: on them which fell severity; but toward thee, goodness, if thou continue in his goodness: otherwise thou also shalt be cut off" That is, the apostle applies to us what has been fulfilled with regard to the Jews.
 Notice also that this is on account of sin.

-The principles-of the tract are therefore entirely antiscriptural.
+The principles of the tract are therefore entirely anti-scriptural.

 In order to be convinced of it, one has only to compare the assertions contained in page 10 of the tract, with the quotations I have given from the Epistle to the Hebrews (quotations in